Security-Onion-Solutions/securityonion-docs/post-installation.rst

 -  Full-time analysts may want to connect using a dedicated :ref:`analyst-vm`.

+-  Review the default :ref:`curator` configuration to see if you need to change any index retention settings.

 -  Any IDS/NSM system needs to be tuned for the network it’s monitoring.
 Please see the :ref:`tuning` section.

 -  Configure the OS to use your preferred :ref:`ntp` server.